 Also known as a “trab,” “filter,” or “bleb surgery,” this is the most commonly performed glaucoma surgery in the United States.
 In this procedure, a small canal is surgically created through the sclera, or white of the eye, in order to drain the aqueous humor, the intraocular fluid which fills the front of the eye and which generates the intraocular pressure.
 For simplicity, think of glaucoma as being caused by a clogged drain.
 Aqueous humor is constantly being created but cannot escape quickly enough, building up pressure and damaging the optic nerve.
-The trabeculectomy canal gives the fluid a low-resistance means of escape, leading to lower, better controlled pressure.
+The trabeculectomy canal gives the fluid a low resistance means of escape, leading to lower, better controlled pressure.
 The fluid which leaves the eye drains into a space beneath the conjunctiva, the clear membrane which covers the white of the eye, before being reabsorbed into your bloodstream.
-This fluid is different from tears and the eye’s natural external moisture, and will not drip onto the face.
+This fluid is different from tears and the eye’s natural external moisture and will not drip onto the face.

 Procedure in Detail

-Once the surgeon determines that the opening is adequate, the scleral flap is sutured back into it original place.
+Once the surgeon determines that the opening is adequate, the scleral flap is sutured back into its original place.
 The sutures are tightened just enough to allow the right amount of aqueous humor to leak out of the eye.
 If the sutures are too tight then flow will be inadequate and the IOP will remain too high.
 Sutures tied too loosely can result in a very low pressure, which is also undesirable.
-Obtaining the right amount of flow is sometimes difficult during surgery, but fortunately adjustments can be made in the days and weeks following surgery, as described in the next section.
+Obtaining just the right amount of flow is sometimes challenging during surgery, but fortunately adjustments can be made in the days and weeks following the procedure, as described in the next section.
 Once the surgeon is happy with the flow of aqueous, the initial conjunctival incision is meticulously sutured to create a watertight seal.
 The end result is a small blister of fluid, known as a “bleb,” which collects around the surgical site, hidden from view by the upper eyelid.
 This fluid ultimately drains back into the bloodstream.